Everything you need to know about the SAT Reading Section

 What’s Covered in the Reading Section?

 Science passages cover topics including chemistry, biology, or physics.
-Oftentimes students find these passages difficult because of the dense scientific jargon.
+Oftentimes students find these types of passages difficult because of the dense scientific jargon.
 However, what’s nice about science passages is they usually follow a pretty similar format across tests.
 When answering these passages, try to keep track of what question the scientists are asking, what they hypothesize, what method they follow to test their question, and what conclusion they make.
 Science passages are also a common choice for paired passages.

 Paired passages are a set of two related passages.
 A set of paired passages will only show up once on the test.
 These passages are first followed by questions asking about each passage, and then questions asking you to compare the ideas discussed in the two passages.
 The exact topic of paired passages varies, but you can expect to see either a set of science or history passages.
 For paired passages, a good tip is to read the first passage and answer the corresponding questions, then the second passage and its corresponding questions.
 Finally, answer the questions that involve both passages.
 Doing the passages and questions in this order, as opposed to reading the two passages together and doing all the questions, prevents you from getting overwhelmed by text and makes it easier to remember what each passage is discussing.